mvrcii/vesuvius_challenge_2023/README.md

-# UNLEASHING THE MT3: A TRANSFORMER TRIAD POWERPLAY
+# MT3: Unearthing History with a Transformer Triad
-Delving into the synergy of UNETR, SegFormer, and Transformer-Enhanced Fragment IDs for groundbreaking advancements in machine learning.
+Leveraging the synergy of UNETR, SegFormer, and Transformer Fragment IDs, MT3 employs an innovative masking technique to discern ink on ancient scrolls buried by Vesuvius' ash.
+This method carefully omits uncertain areas from loss calculations during training, ensuring precise and accurate machine learning interpretations without negative influence from ambiguous data.

 ## General approach